StarryPy/StarryPy-Python2-Deprecated/README.md

 Greets first-time players on the server.
 Gives them a greeting (located in new\_player\_message.txt) and gives them a pack of starter items (located in starter\_items.txt).
 Default items are 200 `coalore` and 5 `alienburger`s.

 ### Planet Protection
 This plugin protects specified planets against modification in any way.
-Currently if a planet is protected only Admins may modify it.
+Currently if a planet is protected only registered users may modify it.
 This plugin provides the following commands:

 * **/protect**: Protects the planet you are currently on. `Access: Admin`
 * **/unprotect**: Unprotects the planet you are currently on. `Access: Admin`